Top 10 Day Trips from Brussels (Belgium)

 It houses a lot of iconic landmarks, including the world’s most fascinating and legendary Eiffel Tower, the Notre-Dame Cathedral, the Arc de Triomphe, the Louvre Museum, Lido, and the Moulin Rouge.

-This beautiful Dutch capital is located 200km from Brussels, and it is the best option for a memorable day trip from Brussels to Amsterdam.
+This capital of the Netherlands is located 200km from Brussels, and it is the best option for a memorable day trip from Brussels to Amsterdam.
 It doesn’t just offer the scenic beauty due to waterfront views and the canals but also becomes the oasis of culture, history, and art.

 Get indulged into the history at Anne Frank House, learn about art at Van Gogh Museum, Rijksmuseum Rembrandt House Museum, and the well-known Heineken Experience.